polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ## Additional PGP related Active Events

-There are also many other PGP related Active Events in this component.
+There are also many other PGP related Active Events in p5.mime.
 Below is an exhaustive list.

 * [p5.crypto.create-pgp-keypair] - Creates a PGP keypair, and installs into your GnuPG database
 * [p5.crypto.list-private-keys] - List all private keys from GnuPG